EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   The techniques (cutting, nailing) are the methods.

 -   The carpenter (class) needs tools (dependencies) to perform their tasks (methods), but the tools are provided to them instead of them creating the tools themselves.

+##  SERVICE CONTAINER

+-   Service Container: This is where Laravel stores it services.
+Example: Cache, Event and more.

+-   The Laravel Service Container is a powerful tool that _manages the dependencies_ of classes in your application.

+-   It acts as a _central place_ where Laravel stores and resolves all the dependencies your classes need to work properly.

+-   _Think of the Laravel Service Container as a big, organized toolbox that Laravel carries around._

+-   Whenever your application needs something—like a specific tool—Laravel knows exactly where to find it in this toolbox.
+It picks out the right tool (dependency) and hands it over, ensuring your class has everything it needs to work smoothly.

+-   The Service are services (tools) like Cache, database connection, Session, Mailer, Queue, Event and more that Laravel provides.

+-   Services are usually provided by Laravel's core or can be custom-built to handle specific tasks in your application.

+-   The Container is the tools box where these services are stored.
+That why it's called Service Container.

+-   _For example,_ Cache is a service that helps us store and retrieve data efficiently.

+-   Laravel knows how to provide the Cache service because it's registered in the Service Container.
+When we call for Cache, Laravel automatically resolves it from the container and gives us access to the Cache tool.

+-   The Service Container ensures that we don't need to create or manage the Cache service manually.
+Instead, Laravel will handle it and inject it when required, simplifying the process and improving code organization.

+-   **If we bind anything in our container, It will be globally accessible making us able to access that item in our entire project.**

+##  SERVICE CONTAINER WITH SERVICE PROVIDER

+-   **We can bind services using the AppServiceProvider class or any other service provider class.
+Service providers are special classes in Laravel that provide services to your application by registering them into the service container.**

+-   When your application runs, Laravel first registers all available services by calling the register() method.
+Then, it boots the services by calling the boot() method.

+-   If Laravel doesn't register the services, they won't be available for use in your project.